couchbaselabs/dcp-documentation/documentation/concepts.md

 2) At a later time, say 20 more items are appended and hence the highest sequence number is 120.
 If another client R2 requests for data, items from sequence number 0 to 120 are sent as a snapshot to R2 and a cursor C2 that corresponds to the client R2 is marked on the checkpoint manager.

-3) When more data is appended to the vbucket, say until sequence number of 150, the client R1 can get upto 150 in a successive point-in-time snapshot from 101 to 150.
+3) When more data is appended to the vbucket, say until sequence number of 150, the client R1 can get up to 150 in a successive point-in-time snapshot from 101 to 150.

-4) The client R2 can get upto 150 in a successive point-in-time snapshot from 121 to 150.
+4) The client R2 can get up to 150 in a successive point-in-time snapshot from 121 to 150.

 Note that cursors C1 and C2 are important to start over quickly from where the clients R1 and R2 had left before.
 As the cursors move, the key-value pairs with sequence number less than the sequence number where any cursor is marked can be removed from memory.